Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

 ```

-The server instance of this player has just modified the Position NetworkVariable, meaning that if we are a client, we need to apply this position locally inside of our Update loop:
+The server instance of this player has just modified the Position NetworkVariable, meaning that if we are a client, we need to apply this position locally inside of our Update loop.
 <!---
 ```csharp reference
 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.poc/tree/feature/hello-world/Assets/Scripts/Shared/HelloWorldPlayer.cs#L53-L56